 Since it’s pretty challenging for one — for me at least — to precisely gauge the duration of a few seconds, you can easily make mistakes with this button.
 I accidentally pressed this button multiple times while plugging in a network cable.

 By the way, if you have a toddler, make sure to place the T10 out of their reach.
 Else, don’t be surprised if somehow your Wi-Fi network suddenly went haywire.
 There’s a reason why in all other routers, the reset button is recessed and hidden.

 Poorly written instructions

 The T10’s interface (and its Quick Setup Guide booklet) is poorly written.
-English is not my first language, so it’s not my place to criticize anyone’s writing, but the text the T10 is that bad.
-It is consistently unclear and overall, not helpful.
+English is not my first language, so it’s not my place to criticize anyone’s writing, but the T10’s case is that bad.
+It is consistently unclear and, overall, not helpful.

 That said, don’t expect much help from the instructions.
 But if you’re familiar with setting up a router with a web interface, the T10 is not hard to set up at all.